A story that Mixes fact and fiction, humour and serious topics, by Diana Holbourn

 Becky's mum began to feel embarrassed.
 But she had to admit she was impressed by what Becky had said, and decided they'd go back for another reading to see if she herself could detect the tricks Becky was convinced the medium was using on her.

 Becky grinned and joked, "Hang on, are you saying you think computers can read your mind, even though they're not alive?
 We'd all better watch out!
+Come on, you probably just didn't press the key down hard enough for anything to come out one of those times!
+But imagine if computers really could do things like that!
 Imagine if you were trying to buy a book online, and a message flashed up on screen saying, 'No, you won't want that one; I know about it and it's too depressing for your tastes; have this one instead,' and no matter how many times you tried to buy the one you thought you wanted, it would always scroll itself to the other one instead."

 "Oh that would be spooky!" said her mum.
 "At least it would be if you weren't expecting it!"

 Becky said, "And imagine if it wasn't just computers that did things like that.
-Imagine if you were putting some clothes in the washing machine, and you heard a voice coming from it saying, 'You silly thing!
+Imagine if you were putting some clothes in the washing machine one day, and you heard a voice coming from it, saying, 'You silly thing!
 You're putting white clothes in with colours that are going to run!'
 Wouldn't you jump if you'd never heard that washing machines could do that!
 And imagine if you put a blouse in your wardrobe and it came hurtling out again, and your wardrobe said, 'I'm not having that in here; it's dirty!
 Go and put it to the wash!'

 "And just imagine if you put your deodorant on one morning, and the can suddenly said, 'You don't need anywhere near that much!'"

 (Becky had seen her mum putting deodorant on, and her mum had explained what it was for.)